7 Things to consider when meal preparing

 A few days?
 A week?
 A month?
 Everyone has different preparation schedules with meal plans.
 While most of us prepare for the working week, some of us like to freeze meals to have for a little longer than that.

-This will depend on your storage systems (which we will talk about later), but ultimately you want to consider a few things.
-Firstly, the used by date (okay so maybe that was obvious), but in all seriousness, some foods may not be able to be stored for long, especially once cooked.
+This will depend on your storage systems (which we will talk about later), but ultimately, you want to consider a few things.
+Firstly, the use-by date (okay, so maybe that was obvious), but in all seriousness, some foods may not be able to be stored for long, especially once cooked.

 Ever felt like the flavour has slightly gone?
-Well maybe that’s because you prepared wayyy too far in advance.
+Well, maybe that’s because you prepared way too far in advance.

 2. Are you sticking to a specific diet?